hailua54/hello_cocosjs/build.md

 		...

-	- Check which Android Platform (coresponding to API level) supported: Go to Sdk\platforms
+	- Check which Android Platform (coresponding to API level) supported by the SDK: Go to Sdk\platforms

 		Ex: android-22 <=> API level 22 <=> android 5.1